elcicd/el-CICD-docs/operating-manual.md

 INCLUDE_SYSTEM_FILES=okd-4-root.conf:el-cicd-default-system.conf
 ```

-The advantage to this migration strategy is that it allows development teams to work semi-independently adapting their projects to el-CICD standards in parallel with operations as they work on standing up the newer OKD 4 clusters.
-It also allows training to be split into two smaller, more manageable initiatives; one for adapting projects to el-CICD, and a second, later training session for OKD 4 user interface and other differences from OKD 3.
+The advantage to this migration strategy is that it allows development teams to work semi-independently adapting their projects to el-CICD standards in parallel with operations as they work on standing up and hardening the newer OKD 4 clusters.
+It also allows training to be split into two smaller, more manageable initiatives: one for adapting projects to el-CICD, and a second, later training session for OKD 4 user interface and other differences from OKD 3.

 #### el-cicd-meta-info ConfigMap

-All el-CICD namespaces that host Automation Servers will contain a ConfigMap named `el-cicd-meta-info` that holds all values defined in the Root Configuration File and INCLUDE_SYSTEM_FILES.
-Values defined in INCLUDE_BOOTSTRAP_FILES will not be expressed in the ConfigMap, and are only meant to be used during bootstrap.
+All Automation Server el-CICD namespaces that host will contain a ConfigMap named `el-cicd-meta-info` that holds all values defined in the Root Configuration File and `INCLUDE_SYSTEM_FILES`.
+Values defined in `INCLUDE_BOOTSTRAP_FILES` will not be expressed in the ConfigMap, and are only meant to be used during bootstrap.

 ### Configuration Contents

-This section will discuss the default breakdown of the Root Configuration Files, INCLUDE_SYSTEM_FILES, and INCLUDE_BOOTSTRAP_FILES.
+This section will discuss the default breakdown of the Root Configuration Files, `INCLUDE_SYSTEM_FILES`, and `INCLUDE_BOOTSTRAP_FILES`.
 Comments that are not part of the actual files are added inline in order describe the relevant key-value pairs.

 In most cases it is best to leave the values if there is no need to change them.
-As an example, the ONBOARDING_MASTER_NAMESPACE shouldn't need to be changed, unless more than one instance of a the same type of Onboarding Automation Server (Non-prod or Prod) need to be installed on the same cluster.
-On the other hand, the CLUSTER_WILDCARD_DOMAIN must be defined to each specific cluster.
+As an example, the `ONBOARDING_MASTER_NAMESPACE` shouldn't need to be changed, unless more than one instance of a the same type of Onboarding Automation Server (Non-prod or Prod) need to be installed on the same cluster.
+On the other hand, the `CLUSTER_WILDCARD_DOMAIN` must be defined to each specific cluster.

 #### Basic Information